giocip/NODE_num7/README.md

 	> a = 0.1; b = 0.2

 How can i convert them in Num type?
-A. With Num.float2num method (or directly with str() built-in function):
+A. With Num.float2num method (or directly with String() built-in function):

 	num7 = require("num7"); Num = num7.Num
 	a = 0.1; b = 0.2 //